larescze/bpc-bds/statements/README.md

 ### Database materialized view
 Materialized views cache the result of a complex and expensive query so that someone can access the data without having to perform the query.
-They cannot be updated directly, and the query used to create the materialized view (see below) is stored in the same way as the view query.
+They cannot be updated directly, and the query used to create the materialized view (see screenshot below) is stored in the same way as the view query.
 They are useful if they are used frequently and the source needs to access them quickly.
 A materialized view can be refreshed periodically to create an updated version of the view.